colah/ByronTrialNotes/day4.md

      * He goes on to say that he can't asses it.
    * par 11, "projectiles that could be fired from the improvised weapon"
      * Judge: Those are clearly dry wall plugs.
-       * Prosectuion: Clear to Mr DiLuca, not to me.
+       * Prosectuion: Clear to Mr Di Luca, not to me.
         * Judge: Clear to anyone that watch home improvement shows.
      * He's only stating that he believes that these could be fired.
        * Judge: He admitted in cross-examination that he had no reason for the belief.